 OTO supports the streamlining of environmental review processes including one federal decision and reductions in authorization decision timelines to extend to Environmental Assessments as well Environment Impact Statements.

 Longer Term Priorities

 OTO supports long term sustainable funding for transportation in order to strengthen the United States Highway Trust Fund program and ensure funding is available for the country’s critical transportation infrastructure projects.

 OTO supports federal operating assistance for the Springfield area’s transit systems including efforts to secure capital funds for bus replacement and multimodal infrastructure.

 OTO supports more direct allocations to state, regional, and local governments with less federal oversight and streamlined regulations.

-OTO supports alternative sources of funding for transportation infrastructure to ensure increased investment in the statewide system; such funding should not negatively impact the state’s limited general revenue budget.
+OTO supports alternative sources of funding for transportation infrastructure to ensure increased investment in the statewide system.

 OTO supports Increased funding for multimodal transportation to improve port, rail, aviation and a dedicated source of state transit funding for Missouri’s public transit providers.